 What Not to Use on Scalp Acne

-While some of the best acne treatments like acne medication and topical salicylic acid are helpful when trying to get rid of scalp acne, other traditional acne treatments, such as Benzoyl Peroxide are not recommended for treating pimples on your scalp.
+While some of the best acne treatments like acne medication and topical salicylic acid are helpful when trying to get rid of scalp acne, other traditional acne treatments, such as Benzoyl Peroxide are not recomended for treating pimples on your scalp.
 Mostly because Benzoyl Peroxide can “potentially bleach your hair” warns Dr. Prystowsky.
 Opt for “Salicylic acid and AHA’s, like glycolic acid and lactic acid,” which “are better options” for treating scalp acne.

 Professional Acne Treatment in NYC